We need a safer climate for activists, who confront the Beast (our multi-oppressive society) every day while living in its belly…

 So what is Protect Our Activists doing about this?

-We begin with looking into the various nooks and crannies of our experience as activists, to better understand what it means to be an activist, and to better share that understanding, asking activists and writing up reflections in our POA Journal.
+Understanding the situation of activists in greater depth, for starters.
+We explore the nooks and crannies of our experience as activists, to better understand what it means to be an activist.
+We interviewing activists (Ask Activists), visit Liberated Zones, and post observations and reflections in the POA Journal.

 RAINWOOD HOUSE SINGS, a social justice mystery for youth and adults, paints a truthful (with a hint of magic) picture of activists taking on gentrification, police violence, worker rights and cultural divisions; tackling mysteries large and small with creativity, humor and collective action.